"Jackson is unlikely to ever be able to work and will need care for the rest of his life.

 The special tax treatment would only be available to those who have suffered personal injuries and who have elected to receive their compensation periodically.
 This group of people will be relatively small and will be comprised of seriously injured people.

-Few other interest groups seeking tax concessions will be able to justify their call for "tax breaks" on such a significant social justice basis.
-Nor is their proposed change likely to be revenue positive for the Government.
+Few other interest groups seeking tax concessions will be able to justify their call for 'tax breaks' on such a significant social justice basis.
+Nor is their proposed change 1ikely to be revenue positive for the Government.

 Recent precedent decision